manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 ``searchd`` will attempt to open “server1file23” (all of that without quotes).
 So if you need it to be a path, you have to mention the trailing slash.

+After constructing final file path, daemon unwinds all relative dirs and compares final result with the value of ``snippet_file_prefix``.
+If result is not begin with the prefix, such file will be rejected with error message.

+So, if you set it to '/mnt/data' and somebody calls snippet generation with file '../../../etc/passwd', as the source, it will get error message `File '/mnt/data/../../../etc/passwd' escapes '/mnt/data/' scope` instead of content of the file.

+Also, with non-set parameter and reading '/etc/passwd' it will actually read /daemon/working/folder/etc/passwd since default for param is exactly daemon's working folder.

 Note also that this is a local option, it does not affect the agents anyhow.
 So you can safely set a prefix on a master server.
 The requests